Trovemaster/TROVE/docs/source/potentials.rst

-TROVE configuration option useds for PEF and KEO expansions
+TROVE configuration option used for PEF and KEO expansions
 ===========================================================

 In the case of non-rigid reference configurations with periodicity used for representing the KEO and PEF as expansions, it is not uncommon that the numerically generated expansion parameter :math:`f_{ijk}(\rho_i)` on a grid of :math:`\rho_i` have discontinuities.
 They appear because of numerical problems at points like 180, 360, 720 :math:`^\circ`, i.e where trigonometric functions can change their values because of their periodicity constraints.
 In principle, these problems indicate that there are implementation in the code that could not be resolved.
 As ad hoc solution, TROVE can check and iron-out possible discontinuities by interpolating between points were the behaviour is nice and smooth.
 TROVE will always check and report if there are any discontinuity issues at the expansion stage, e.g.